koben/UnbreakablePipelineAzureHOTDay/Continuous Integration/README.md

 # Continuous Integration

 ## What is Build Pipeline?
 The pipelines in Azure Devops are separated into Build and Release Pipelines.
-Build Pipeline consists of tasts to build the code.
+Build Pipeline consists of tasks to build the code.

 ## How to use it?
 1. Go to Pipelines -> Builds